 We need to laugh.
 Life requires it.
-And don’t you hate when you miss out on watching your favorite comedians live?
-We’re here to help you never forgo an opportunity to laugh with today’s best.
+And there are some pretty funny people on today’s comedy circuit.
+We’re here to help you never forgo an opportunity to witness and laugh with today’s best, to make sure you never miss one of your favorite comedians when they perform nearest you.
 This is the Top Stand-Up Near You, what we consider to be The Best Comedy Tours in 2019.

 On Tour: February 21, 2019 – September 21, 2019

 From his latest Netflix special One Show Fits All to his new comedy on the same streaming service, a show which reflects parts of the comedian’s past, Iglesias certainly deserves all of the acclaim and room to create that he’s won.
 An endearing quality of Iglesias is how he set out to familiarize himself with every place he goes.
 By spending some time in the city before his shows, he achieves a camaraderie with the audience that not every comedian attempts to do.
 Don’t miss Iglesias as he celebrates himself and his fans on the “Beyond the Fluffy” Tour.